ZbynekPelunek/mysterious-organism/README.md

 ## General info

-Tis project is part of **Codecademy** learning of Javascript using objects, methods, loops.
+This project is part of **Codecademy** learning of Javascript using objects, methods, loops.
 The aim was to create object factory that creates object with methods:

 * mutate() - Takes the DNA of the organism and changes one of the bases to different one.